Lirette/Team_Apple/README.md

 Lirette Teiffouet Noumbo Epse Keumedjio

 ## project description
-the goal of the project is to detect Difficulty Level of French Texts. the different level possible are: A1, A2, B1, B2, C1, C2
+the goal of the project is to detect Difficulty Level of French Texts. the different level possible are: A1, A2, B1, B2, C1, C2.

-## table comparing differents methods
+## table comparing differents methods used
 | Classifier      | Accuracy | Precision     | Recall | F1_Score |
 | :---        |    :----:   |    ---: |    :----:   |    ---: |
 | Logistic Regression      | 0.4604      | 0.4577   |  0.4595  | 0.4554      |